-First things first, figure out if your assignment will be accompanied or unaccompanied.
+First, figure out if your assignment will be accompanied or unaccompanied.
 This should be made clear on your soft orders.
-If it states accompanied, your dependents are entitled to travel along with you pending they pass the Family Member Relocation Clearance.
-If your assignment is deemed unaccompanied, it has been determined that it would either be too dangerous or too expensive to move your family for a short period of time.
+If it states accompanied, your dependents are entitled to travel with you pending they pass the Family Member Relocation Clearance.
+If your assignment is deemed unaccompanied, it has been determined that it would either be too dangerous or too expensive to move your family for a short period.

 Family Member Relocation Clearance

-Each dependent over the age of 2 will also need to be cleared by a dentist.
+Each dependent over 2 will also need to be cleared by a dentist.
 Either a military provider or a civilian dentist can complete this form.
-Routine dental work should not be an issue and may not need to be completed prior to being cleared.
+Routine dental work should not be an issue and may not need to be completed before being cleared.

 Passports and Visas

 Each family member will want both a no-fee passport and a tourist passport.
-The no-fee passport is for official travel only (think PCSing to and from your overseas assignment) while the tourist passport will allow you to explore neighboring countries.
-You can apply for the no-fee passport at the personnel office on base, but the tourist passport application will need to be submitted at an authorized location in the local community.
+The no-fee passport is for official travel only (think PCSing to and from your overseas assignment), while the tourist passport will allow you to explore neighboring countries.
+You can apply for the no-fee passport at the personnel office on base.
+Still, the tourist passport application will need to be submitted at an authorized location in the local community.
 Find a location here.

 Both types of passports can take an estimated 8-10 weeks to arrive.

-The Family Member Relocation Clearance along with passports and visas take time to complete, time that we often don’t have.
+The Family Member Relocation Clearance, along with passports and visas, takes time to complete, time that we often don’t have.
 It’s important to get the ball rolling as early as possible.
-Don’t wait to be told that you need a no-fee passport, instead be proactive and ask the personnel office what you can do to get started.
+Don’t wait to be told that you need a no-fee passport.
+Instead, be proactive and ask the personnel office what you can do to get started.
 For questions on the clearance process:

 - Army: contact the Exceptional Family Member Program (EFMP) Case Coordinator at the nearest Military Treatment Facility.